microPaul/The-DB-uno/README.md

 The XDIR-0(ALT) (PA7) pin for USART-0(ALT) at D0/D1 appears on DBuno edge pin D3, to facilitate RS-485 communications with this UART.
 XCK-0(ALT) for the same USART appears on DBuno edge pin D2.

 USART-2  RX/TX (PF1/PF0) appear on D4/D5 respectively.
+This is also used for the 32 KHz cyrstal and loading capacitors, which should be provided for on the board laout but not populate.

-If the SPI-1 port at D10-D13 is not used by firmware, the firmware can assign these pins to USART-1 (TX, RX, DIR, CK).
+If the SPI-1 port at D10-D13 is not used by firmware, the firmware can assign those pins to USART-1 (TX, RX, DIR, CK).
 Similarly, if the USART-0(ALT) pins are not used as a USART they can be used for SPI-0.

 At this point all DBuno edge pins have been assigned except D6, and the only AVR-DB32 port pins that have not been assigned are PD4 and PD5.
-In reviewing the I/O Multiplexing table in section 3.1 of the AVR128DB28 data sheet, it’s not clear that one of these pins is more “useful” than the other, therefore I will arbitrarily assign PD4 to DBuno edge pin PD4.
+In reviewing the I/O Multiplexing table in section 3.1 of the AVR128DB28 data sheet, it’s not clear that one of these pins is more “useful” than the other, therefore I will arbitrarily assign PD4 to DBuno edge pin PD4 and PD5 is unused.

 With those assignments complete, we have a system that is much more flexible than one based on the ATmega328p.
 Not all functions are available in all situations.
 Even though many of the pins on the AVR-DB serve several functions, they can only serve one function at a time.